Located near the bustling marketplace of Batuu, Droid Depot offers you an immersive experience where you can build your very own droid.

 The personality chips change how your droid sounds and interacts in the park.

-These chips can be used in both the R-Series and BB-Series droids and cost $12.95 each.
+These chips can be used in all 3 droid styles (C-Series, R-Series and BB-Series) and cost $14.99 each.

 Adding them to your droid is relatively easy – you just pop it back open and insert it into the empty slot.